SITU-Research/codec/README.md

 #### Symptom: The map is not loading correctly
 #### Potential solutions:
-- Ensure the mapbox access token is correctly inputted into Netlify.
+- Ensure the Mapbox access token is correctly inputted into Netlify.
 You can change it by navigating to [Netlify](https://app.netlify.com/), selecting your site > Site Settings > Build & deploy > Environment > Edit variables and changing the value of MAPBOX_ACCESS_TOKEN

 <br>

 #### Symptom: The media are not displaying correctly
 #### Potential solutions:
-- Ensure the media files are name.d by their UAR
+- Ensure the media files are named by their UAR

 Disclaimer: We won't be able to troubleshoot with all Codec users directly.
-We encourage folks who come up against hurdles to create an issue on this repository, tag it with the **'user help needed'** label, and help one another out.
+We encourage researchers who come up against hurdles to create an issue on this repository, tag it with the **'user help needed'** label, and help one another out.

 ***

 ## Contributing

-If you are interesting in contributing, thank you!
+If you are interested in contributing, thank you!
 Please take a look at the issues for bugs, enhancements etc to see what would be most helpful.
 Then fork the repo, create a pull request and we will integrate as soon as possible.
 Examples of useful contributions include: synced media playback, display of images and other media types, flexibility to use other spreadsheet sources such as Excel or OneDrive.